Mc-Zen/quill/src/gates.typ

 ///          - Affect height on only the first and last wire (`false`)
 ///          - Affect the height of all wires (`true`)
 ///          - Affect the height on no wire (`none`)
-/// - label (array, string, content, dictionary): One or more labels to add to the gate.
+/// - label (array, str, content, dictionary): One or more labels to add to the gate.
 ///        See @@gate().
-/// - wire-label (array, string, content, dictionary): One or more labels to add to the
+/// - wire-label (array, str, content, dictionary): One or more labels to add to the
 ///        control wire.
 Works analogous to `labels` but with default positioning to the
 ///        right of the wire.
 /// - data (any): Optional additional gate data.
 This can for example be a dictionary